Penares

-Penares is a widely distributed genus of demosponges.
+Penares is a widely distributed genus of demosponges, and was first described in 1867 by John Edward Gray.

 Description

 These sponges are irregularly massive and have a thin cortex.
 Species belonging to this genus have dichotriaenes (spicules with pairs of branched rays) and oxeas (needle-like spicules with both ends pointed).
 Smooth microrhabds (modified microxeas (small oxeas) or microstrongyles (small rods with both ends blunt or rounded)) form a crust in the ectosome.
 Euasters (star-shaped microscleres with multiple rays radiating from a central point) may also be present.